Skip to Content

 2. Comptoir Darna

-If you’re looking to watch a show while sipping a glass of martini, this is the place for you.
-This eclectic venue has an array of different performances ranging from Gnawa performers to exotic belly dancing followed by a little partying with deep tribal house music on the first floor.
+This eclectic venue has an array of different performances ranging from Gnawa performers to exotic belly dancing, followed by a little partying with deep tribal house music on the first floor.

 Location: Google Maps